Cosmic dust: Detection methods

 Cosmic dust of the Andromeda Galaxy as revealed in infrared light by the Spitzer Space Telescope.

 A wide range of methods is available to study cosmic dust.
-Cosmic dust can be detected by remote sensing methods that utilize the radiative properties of cosmic dust particles, cf. Zodiacal light measurement.
+Cosmic dust can be detected by remote sensing methods that use the radiative properties of cosmic dust particles, cf. Zodiacal light measurement.

 Cosmic dust can also be detected directly ('in-situ') using a variety of collection methods and from a variety of collection locations.
 Estimates of the daily influx of extraterrestrial material entering the Earth's atmosphere range between 5 and 300 tonnes.

 NASA collects samples of star dust particles in the Earth's atmosphere using plate collectors under the wings of stratospheric-flying airplanes.
 Dust samples are also collected from surface deposits on the large Earth ice-masses (Antarctica and Greenland/the Arctic) and in deep-sea sediments.

-Don Brownlee at the University of Washington in Seattle first reliably identified the extraterrestrial nature of collected dust particles in the latter 1970s.
-Another source is the meteorites, which contain stardust extracted from them.
+Don Brownlee at the University of Washington in Seattle first reliably identified the extraterrestrial nature of collected dust particles in the latter 1960s/ Another source is the meteorites, which contain stardust extracted from them.
 Stardust grains are solid refractory pieces of individual presolar stars.
 They are recognized by their extreme isotopic compositions, which can only be isotopic compositions within evolved stars, prior to any mixing with the interstellar medium.
 These grains condensed from the stellar matter as it cooled while leaving the star.

 Cosmic dust of the Horsehead Nebula as revealed by the Hubble Space Telescope.

 In interplanetary space, dust detectors on planetary spacecraft have been built and flown, some are presently flying, and more are presently being built to fly.
 The large orbital velocities of dust particles in interplanetary space (typically 10–40 km/s) make intact particle capture problematic.
 Instead, in-situ dust detectors are generally devised to measure parameters associated with the high-velocity impact of dust particles on the instrument, and then derive physical properties of the particles (usually mass and velocity) through laboratory calibration (i.e., impacting accelerated particles with known properties onto a laboratory replica of the dust detector).
 Over the years dust detectors have measured, among others, the impact light flash, acoustic signal and impact ionisation.
 Recently the dust instrument on Stardust captured particles intact in low-density aerogel.